 However, in general, I see a slightly lower percentage depreciation on used Class A compared to Class C motorhomes.
 To learn more about RV depreciation and what it looks like for different types of RVs, read this article that I wrote.

-The most annoying part of a class c in my opinion is the visibility in the driver’s seat.
+The most annoying part of a Class C in my opinion is the visibility in the driver’s seat.
 The cab over portion blocks the top of your view, you can’t see to the sides behind you because the box of the living area is wider than the driving area, and you’re low to the ground.

-Driving a Class C feels a lot like driving through a tunnel.
+Buying a Class A RV feels like a better move because driving a Class C feels a lot like driving through a tunnel.
 In a class A, I feel like I’m in the Millenium Falcon with windows everywhere around me.

 Wasted Living Area

-It’s no surprise that Class A RVs are larger, but they also don’t have wasted living space.
+It’s no surprise that Class A RVs are larger.
+But they also don’t have wasted living space.
 In a Class A, the driver’s and passenger’s chairs usually spin around to become comfortable living room chairs.
 This enlarges the living room, provides extra seating, and wastes less area.